MarkNuar/Project_SE2/DD/2DD.md

 * **ReportMiner**: this component is responsible for obtaining reports by querying the database.
 It is crucial to note that the request of the authority can come from directly from the Router of from other components like the ImprovementsManager and StatisticsComputationManager.
 In both cases, authority's municipality is used for filtering reports.
 Only reports with status set to "VALID" are fetched.
 Various form of mining can be performed, in particular it's is possible to mine:
     * All: all the reports produced in the same municipality of the authority, who has issued the request, are returned.
     * By Type: between all the reports produced in the same municipality of the authority, who has issued the request, only those which have the given violation's type are returned.
-    * By Date: between all the reports produced in the same municipality of the authority, who has issued the request, only those which were composed in the given date are returned.
+    * By Date: between all the reports produced in the same municipality of the authority, who has issued the request, only those which were composed on the given date are returned.
-    * By Time: between all the reports produced in the same municipality of the authority, who has issued the request, only those which were composed in the given time, regardless the date, are returned.
+    * By Time: between all the reports produced in the same municipality of the authority, who has issued the request, only those which were composed on the given time, regardless the date, are returned.
     * By Area: between all the reports produced in the same municipality of the authority, who has issued the request, only those which were composed in the given area, defined by a center and a radius, are returned.

 * **ImprovementManager**: this component is responsible for getting the possible improvements belonging to the requesting authority's municipality and for setting their status.
 In order to determine the possible improvements, it crosses the data